rbapat/Multithreaded-Messenger/README.md

-Multithreaded Messenger in Java
+# Multithreaded Messenger in Java

-Goal: Create a scalable messaging application that allows users to connect and message any other user on the server
+The goal of this project is to create a scalable messaging application that allows users to connect and message any other user on the server

-How to Run:
+## How to Run:
 - Ensure config.txt is in the current directory with the correct information
-- On the server, compile server.java and run the jar file with java -jar Server.jar
+- On the server, compile server.java and run the jar file with '''java -jar Server.jar'''
-- On the client, compile client.java and run the jar file with java -jar Client.jar and follow prompts to message currently active users
+- On the client, compile client.java and run the jar file with '''java -jar Client.jar''' and follow prompts to message currently active users

-Design:
+# Design:

 This application is designed to be scalable and reliable by using threading and TCP sockets, while also achieving optimal performance with the use of efficient data structures and design patterns.
 The server checks a configuration file to determine the number of ports that can be allocated for use and the amount of threads to spawn to handle tasks.
 The client is configured with the server's IP address to connect to.
 These configuration files can be used to extend functionality and add other features.